mohamedshneshn/mohamedshneshn/README.md

 ## Contact Me

-If you're interested in working with me, feel free to reach out to me via my email or connect with me on [LinkedIn](https://www.linkedin.com/in/mohamed-shneshn-a9188094/).
+If you're interested in working with me, feel free to reach out to me via my [email](mailto:eng.mohamed.shneshn@email.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/mohamed-shneshn-a9188094/).
 I'd be happy to discuss potential opportunities and share more about my experience and skills.

-Email: eng.mohamed.shneshn@gmail.com